Taunton Press: Publications and products

-Taunton Press also publishes books on topics covered in their magazines: woodworking, home building, home design, cooking, gardening and crafts.
+Taunton Press publishes books on woodworking, home building, home design, cooking, gardening and crafts.
 Popular publications have included Sarah Susanka's Not So Big home design series, New York Times Bestseller The Food You Crave by Ellie Krieger, The Crocheted Prayer Shawl Companion by Janet Bristow and Victoria A. Cole-Galo, Graphic Guide to Frame Construction by Robert Thallon, and Turning Wood with Richard Raffan and Cooking Allergy-Free by Jenna Short.
 Taunton Press has published for some of the most well-known names in their specialities, such as Tage Frid Teaches Woodworking and the Sam Maloof DVD.